domfoley/NSX-T-Reporting/README.md

 Security Policies - Extracts all of the information around the security policies configured.
 Does not Include The rules in each policy, just policy summary information

 ## Fabric
-Scripts in here relate to NSX fabric components, such as Edge Transport Nodes, Host Transport Nodes, Transport zones etc.  Does not include anything related to logical topologies, dFW, routing etc..
+Scripts in here relate to NSX fabric components, such as NSX Manager appliances, Edge Transport Nodes, Host Transport Nodes, Transport zones etc.  Does not include anything related to logical topologies, dFW, routing etc..